 (Photo courtesy of WDS)

 6) Dancing like nobody’s watching on the street corner with my wife.

 During the Opening Party, my wife and I were crossing the street and came upon a busker playing a song that I recognized.
 Cindy also expressed that she missed dancing.
 So I immediately invited her to dance with me on the street and proceeded to salsa with her to the song.
 We could see passersby smiling and filming us with their smartphones, and one couple even walked up to me and handed me some cash (which I thanked them for but didn’t accept)!

 This one act of spontaneous dancing rekindled the spark that has always been there between Cindy and me.
 It was a beautiful moment that we shared together, and it was only made possible because we were both open to going with the flow.

 At the Closing Party, I danced my butt off, something I hadn’t done in many years.
 I absolutely love the feeling of freedom that comes from moving my body to music.
 This is something that has been missing from my life for far too long.
-My wife even commented that she loved the energy that I had as it was something that she hasn’t seen in a long time.
+My wife even commented that she loved my energy as it was something she hasn’t seen in a long time.

 Takeaway: Dancing is one of the most freeing and joyful experiences that you can have.
-When you let go and allow yourself to be in the moment, you can connect with your true self.
+You can connect with your true self when you let go and allow yourself to be in the moment.
 This connection can help you to feel more alive and present in your everyday life.